kecorbin/aci-crc-recovery/README.md

 This script performs the actual work of monitoring for CRC errors and disabling ports.

-The script requires some environment variables to be set, a sample is provied [here](./.env.sample)

 It performs the following steps

 1. Login to APIC